Commitments and Contingencies

-Unfunded commitments are as follows:
+Unfunded commitments are as follows for the periods presented:

 Unfunded loan commitments:

-Commitments to extend credit are agreements to lend a customer to a customer as long as there is no violation of any condition established in the contract.
+Commitments to extend credit are agreements to lend to a customer as long as there is no violation of any condition established in the contract.
 Commitments generally have fixed expiration dates or other termination clauses and may require payment of a fee.
 Since many of the commitments are expected to expire without being drawn upon, the total commitment amounts do not necessarily represent future cash requirements.
 The Company evaluates each customer’s creditworthiness on a case-by-case basis.
 The amount of collateral obtained, if it is deemed necessary by the Company upon extension of credit, is based upon management’s credit evaluation of the counterparty.
 Collateral held varies but may include accounts receivable, inventory, property, plant and equipment, and income-producing commercial properties.

 Commercial and standby letters of credit: